 Fees are so important.
 Remember, the lower the fees, the more money in your pocket!
-RBC InvestEase’s fees are actually quite comparable to the fees charged by other robo-advisors at 0.50% management fee, plus ETF MERs which range from 0.10%-0.17%.
+RBC InvestEase’s fees are actually quite comparable to the fees charged by other robo-advisors at a 0.50% management fee, plus ETF MERs which range from 0.10%-0.17%.

-If you’re not super clear what that 0.50% management fee is for, it takes care of any trades that take place, the cost of a portfolio manager rebalancing your portfolio for you, phone and email access to a investment professional to answer any questions, and a yearly portfolio review with a portfolio manager.
+If you’re not super clear what that 0.50% management fee is for, it takes care of any trades that take place, the cost of a portfolio manager rebalancing your portfolio for you, and phone and email access to an investment professional to answer any questions, and a yearly portfolio review with a portfolio manager.

 What Accounts Can I Open with RBC InvestEase?

-Currently, you can open up a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP) or a non-registered investment account.
+Currently, you can open up a Tax-Free Savings Account (TFSA), a Registered Retirement Savings Plan (RRSP), or a non-registered investment account.

-They are working on making more account types available, such as the Locked-In Retirement Account (LIRA), Restricted Locked-in Registered Retirement Savings Plan (RLSP), Registered Retirement Income Fund (RRIF), Registered Education Savings Plan (RESP) and joint accounts.
+They are working on making more account types available, such as the Locked-In Retirement Account (LIRA), Restricted Locked-in Registered Retirement Savings Plan (RLSP), Registered Retirement Income Fund (RRIF), Registered Education Savings Plan (RESP), and joint accounts.

 How Much Do I Have to Invest to Start?

 Like most other robo-advisors, RBC InvestEase does have a minimum initial deposit amount of $1,000.
-It requires this deposit in order to put you in a well diversified portfolio.
+It requires this deposit in order to put you in a well-diversified portfolio.
 But, after that initial deposit, there are no minimums or limits on future contributions.
 It’s up to you how much you want to add to the pile.